Measuring Distance between Reeb Graphs: A Metric on Reeb Graphs

-where $\pi$ ranges over all paths from $u$ to $v$.
+where $\pi$ ranges over all paths from $u$ to $v$, denoted by $u \leadsto v$.
+Equivalently, $\dreeb_f(u,v)$ is the minimum length of any interval $I$ such that $u$ and $v$ are in the same connected component of $f^{-1}(I)$.
 Note that this is in fact a metric, since on Reeb graphs there is no path of constant function value between two points $u\neq v$.
-We put $f$ in the subscript to emphasize the dependency on the input function.
+We put~$f$ in the subscript to emphasize the dependency on the input function.
 Intuitively, $\dreeb_f(u,v)$ is the minimal function difference one has to overcome to move from $u$ to $v$.